AAGA85/Mapping_Earthquakes/README.md

  - Tectonic plates illustration to show the relationship between the location and frequency of seismic activity

 Bonus:
-- Additional map style designed to provide geographic context while highlighting the data on our analytics dashboard, data visualization, or data overlay.
+- Additional map style (Dark) designed to provide geographic context while highlighting the data on our  data visualization and  data overlay.

 Deliverable 1 and 2: The map can show the earthquake data in relation to the tectonic plates’ location on the earth.